-- We focus more on a diagnosis than on an individual's specific needs. - They do not always know how to access assessment and support. - Processes can be hard to understand and are not clear and consistent. - There is too much focus on standard offers rather than services that are tailored to needs. - It takes too long to get a diagnosis and families have to wait too long to get support whether they have a diagnosis or not. - They want services to work together and want to have better services in local areas.
+- We focus more on a diagnosis than on an individual's specific needs. - They do not always know how to access assessment and support. - Processes can be hard to understand and are not clear and consistent. - There is too much focus on a services standard offer rather than an offer that is tailored to a need. - It takes too long to wait for any diagnosis and families have to wait too long to get support whether they have a diagnosis or not. - They want services to work together and want to have better services in local areas.